 |Nairika joined sustainability@BU in October 2009 as a Research Intern where she helped shape the University sustainability program’s reporting methods through metrics and benchmarking.
 Starting in 2011 Nairika managed all social media initiatives, Join the Challenge, and worked on the development of the EcoRep Program.
 Further responsibilities included event planning, presentations, and support for LEED Certification projects on campus.|

-Nairika graduated in 2012 with a M.A. in Energy & Environmental Analysis and is now Program Assistant, Environmental Change & Security Program at Woodrow Wilson International Center for Scholars in Washington DC.
+LinkedIN Nairika graduated in 2012 with a M.A. in Energy & Environmental Analysis and is now a Senior Consultant for Energy Management at Booz Allen Hamilton.

 Mike Orr, MA, Energy & Environmental Analysis